HopeRetina/hope_play/README.md

 # hope_play
-This will be the home to my CV related projects.
+This is a collection of my practice scripts.